Configure server-to-server authentication from SharePoint Server to SharePoint in Microsoft 365

 In this step, you upload the STS certificate for your SharePoint Server farm to your SharePoint in Microsoft 365 tenant, which enables SharePoint Server and SharePoint in Microsoft 365 to connect to and consume each other's service applications.

-The commands in this step add the new on-premises STS certificate (public key only) to the SharePoint in Microsoft 365 principal object of your Microsoft 365 organization.
+The commands in this step add the on-premises STS certificate (public key only) to the SharePoint in Microsoft 365 principal object of your Microsoft 365 organization.

 From the PowerShell command prompt, type the following commands.